 Error code Description Action 00180100 A PCI adapter has requested memory resources that are not available.
-Change the order of the adapters in the PCI-X slots.
+Change the order of the adapters in the PCI slots.
 Make sure that the boot device is positioned early in the scan order (see the User's Guide for information about the scan order).
 Make sure that the settings for the adapter and all other adapters in the Configuration/Setup Utility program are correct.
 If the memory resource settings are not correct, change them.
 If all memory resources are being used, remove an adapter to make memory available to the adapter.
 Disabling the BIOS on the adapter should correct the error.
 See the documentation that comes with the adapter.
 00180200 No more I/O space is available for a PCI adapter.
-If the error code indicates a particular PCI or PCI-X slot or device, remove that device.
-If the error continues, reseat the following components: a.
-Each adapter b.
-(Trained service technician only) PCI-X board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+If the error code indicates a particular PCI slot or device, remove that device.
+If the error continues, reseat the following components: Each adapter (Trained service technician only) PCI board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 00180300 No more memory (above 1 MB for a PCI adapter).
-If the error code indicates a particular PCI or PCI-X slot or device, remove that device.
-Reseat the following components: a.
-Each adapter b.
-(Trained service technician only) PCI-X board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+If the error code indicates a particular PCI slot or device, remove that device.
+Reseat the following components: Each adapter (Trained service technician only) PCI board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 00180400 No more memory (below 1 MB for a PCI adapter).
 Reseat the following components: a.
 Each adapter b.
-(Trained service technician only) PCI-X board Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
+(Trained service technician only) PCI board Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
 00180500 PCI option ROM checksum error.
 Remove the failing adapter.
 Reseat the following components: a.
 Each adapter b.
-(Trained service technician only) PCI-X board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+(Trained service technician only) PCI board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.

-• See Chapter 3, "Parts listing, xSeries 260 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 95 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.